 Note: It is the student's responsibility to check the time and room location scheduled for final examinations.
 This schedule is posted online in the Lion's Den.
+Schedule subject to change.

 E. RVCC Grade Appeal Process:

 The HSE department, as in every RVCC Academic department, follows the RVCC Grade Appeal Process that can be found in the RVCC Student Handbook.